xYujiax/serenas-shenanigans/README.md

 ## Introduction

-What characteristics are associated with different categories of cause, and how have these changed over time?
-Provide an introduction to your dataset, and clearly state the one question your analysis is centered around.
-Why should readers of your website care about the dataset and your question specifically?
-Report the number of rows in the dataset, the names of the columns that are relevant to your question, and descriptions of those relevant columns.
-We'll explore this [dataset](https://www.sciencedirect.com/science/article/pii/S2352340918307182) of major power outages in the continental U.S. from January 2000 to July 2016.
+In this project, we'll explore this [dataset](https://www.sciencedirect.com/science/article/pii/S2352340918307182) containing 1534 rows of data pertaining to major power outages in the continental U.S. from January 2000 to July 2016.
 Some relevant columns we will be exploring for this analysis are included in the following table:

 | Column                 | Description                                                                                                                                                                                                                      |
 |:-----------------------|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|